StarRocks/starrocks/docs/table_design/Data_distribution.md

     )
     ```

-- create partitions in a batch
+- Create partitions in a batch

   Partition a table by specifying START, END, and EVERY.
 You can create multiple partitions at a time by using this method.
 For more information, see CREATE TABLE.

   ```SQL
   PARTITION BY RANGE (k1, k2, ...)